 Color Correction (optional)

 To expect the best result from Reality Keyer which is an Image-Based Keyer, it is important to take a good projection of the cyclorama.
 It is important to take the wider screenshot as possible like the one below:

 To add a projection of the Cyclorama as the one above, please go to the Functions tab of the CYCLORAMA node and click ADD PROJECTION

-Once you add this projection, this Clean Plate is added to CAPTURE section of the CYCLORAMA node.
+Once you add this projection, this Clean Plate is added to CAPTURE the section of the CYCLORAMA node.

-Remember that if the whole of the cyclorama cannot fit in one shot, you should start taking projections from the center and then you can click on ADD PROJECTION while you are taking projections of the sides of the Cyclorama and you will see that these projections add as stitching to the shots.
+Remember that if the whole of the cyclorama cannot fit in one shot, you should start taking projections from the center, and then you can click on ADD PROJECTION while you are taking projections of the sides of the Cyclorama and you will see that these projections add as stitching to the shots.

 Reality Keyer Properties

-Now going over different Output Types, it is time for fine tuning the Keyer output.
+Now going over different Output Types, it is time for fine-tuning the Keyer output.

 We should first start looking at the result of COMBINED SOFT MATTE.
 In the final, we want this matte to be soft and provide fine details for the edges of the foreground subject.
 It is acceptable to have some transparency and/or holes in the middle of the soft matte.
 Do not try to fill in these holes using soft matte settings, that will be job of the CORE MATTE to fill in these holes.

 Choose the OUTPUT TYPE as Combined Soft Matte.